• News

 Veri

 Metabolic health plays a significant role in warding off chronic diseases, with experts considering it one of the strongest predictors of lifespan.
-Helsinki-based Veri is on a mission to help people to discover their optimal diet with its wearable blood glucose tracker and the accompanying app.
+Helsinki-headquartered Veri is on a mission to help people to discover their optimal diet with its wearable blood glucose tracker and the accompanying app.

 Tapping into the need for preventative health approaches, Veri’s solution provides real-time feedback on users’ food choices, as well as personalised insights gleaned from analyses of blood sugar levels during exercise and sleep.